Yashwanth-Muralidhar/tiny_tapeout/docs/info.md

 None.
 This project is a pure digital logic block; it communicates only over the standard Tiny Tapeout `ui_in`/`uo_out`/`uio_*` pins and needs no external hardware to operate.

-Credits
-We gratefully acknowledge the Center of Excellence (CoE) in Integrated Circuits and Systems (ICAS) and the Department of Electronics and Communication Engineering (ECE) for providing the necessary resources and guidance.

-Special thanks to Dr. H V Ravish Aradhya (HoD–ECE), Dr. K R Usha Rani (Associate Dean–PG), Dr. K. S. Geetha (Vice Principal), and Dr. K. N. Subramanya (Principal) for their constant encouragement and support in facilitating this Tiny Tapeout SKY25A submission.